amitavake/datasharing/CodeBook.md

 	See below for a brief descrption on the experimental study and the data collected from the study.

-2. Getting and Cleaning Data as part of the Coursera exercise:
+II.
+Getting and Cleaning Data as part of the Coursera exercise:
    The raw source data were obtained via the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-3. The following steps were followed in the attached run_analysis.R script in order to "clean" and assemble the data:
+III.
+The following steps were followed in the attached run_analysis.R script in order to "clean" and assemble the data:
    Please refer to the attached R script (run_analysis.R) for more details.

 	Step 1: download the raw data from external source into the R working directory.